Corey Bailey

 Sample Rate defines the number of samples per second taken of an analog

 waveform within a given bandwidth.
-The terms Sample Rate and Sample
+The terms Sample Rate and

-depth on this subject here.
+I go more into this subject here.

 Sample Rate Conversion

-This is where digital audio that was originally digitized at a given sample rate
+This is where digital audio that was originally digitized at a given sample rate is

-depth.
 For example, a digital file created at 24 bit/48 KHz has to be sample-rate

-converted to 16 bit/44.1 KHz so it can be used for Audio CD’s.
+converted to 16 bit/44.1 kHz so it can be used for Audio CD’s.
 This process is

 often accomplished by software using a mathematical formula called an

-algorithm or in real time by a hardware converter.
+“algorithm” or in real time by a hardware converter.
 The real time process is most

 often used in a sound mixing environment where several sources were delivered